 Mistletoe, also known as Viscum Album (the most common type of mistletoe in the UK), is actually a parasitic evergreen hardy shrub that is covered in white berries throughout the winter months.
 There are in fact over 1500 varieties of mistletoe around the world.

 Mistletoe grows in the branches of trees such as hawthorn, poplar and lime, although in the UK the most common hosts are cultivated apple trees.
 Despite growing on trees, mistletoe is not generally found in a woodland setting, preferring hosts in open situations with plenty of light.
 Although mistletoe is a parasite, it will not kill a tree but it will affect a trees growth and harvest yields.
-So feel safe in knowing that by growing mistletoe in your garden, you will not harm your apple tree.
+So although mistletoe will not harm the trees in your garden, it can weaken them.

 Using the berries of your Mistletoe to grow more Mistletoe

 The best time for cultivation is in February or March.
 If you have stored your berries, you will need to rehydrate them by putting them in a bowl of water overnight.
 They won’t go soggy, they need the hydration for the steps below.

 - Firstly, select your host tree (apple, lime, poplar or hawthorn) or shrub (most of the Rosaceae family are also suitable).

 - Squeeze the berries into a container/bowl, one at a time, so that a sticky jelly-like substance emerges containing black seeds.
 It is safe for this to be squeezed between fingers, just be sure that hands are washed thoroughly afterwards.